Moving your home isn’t as simple as hiring a moving company and “presto” everything is done.

 4. Gather All Your Small Valuables, Jewelry etc. & Move Them Yourself

 Even before you hire a moving company, it’s super important to gather all jewelry, cash, small electronics, and other valuable items and put them in a safe place.
 During the sale of a home, there will be many people coming in and out of your home and you don’t want anything to go missing.

 Movers have no liability when it comes to items like jewelry, cash, etc. It’s your responsibility to make sure all your valuables are gathered up and taken with you.

 One of the first things movers will do when they show up, is to begin to pad and protect your home.
 Make sure you’ve provided adequate space for movers to haul your items out of your home.
 Also, make sure your staircase is clear and free from any items that are in the way.

 6. Plan For Where The Moving Truck Will Park

 Make sure you’ve planned where the moving truck is going to park.
 Move any vehicle that may be in the way or in the garage.

-If you live in an apartment, ask your manager if there are any requirement of you and the movers for moving day.
+If you live in an apartment, ask your manager if there are any requirements of you and the movers for moving day.
 You may need to request space for the truck or time for elevator use.

 7. Hire Babysitters & Pet Sitters For Move Day